nr1118/2410.00140-repro/Modified_neost_file/README.txt

 The file in this folder is nearly identical to the PosteriorAnalysis.py file used in NEoST v2.1.0.
-However, since Rutherford et al. 2024b (arXiv:2410.00140) didn't use the extra data associated with compute_auxiliarly_data() and compute_prior_auxliarly_data(), we made a minimal function that only computes the necessary files needed to generate the figures in the manuscript.
-This function is called compute_minimal_auxliarly_data_ADM() and compute_minimal_auxliarly_data_Baryonic().
+However, since Rutherford et al. 2024b (arXiv:2410.00140) didn't use the extra data associated with compute_auxiliary_data() and compute_prior_auxiliary_data(), we made a minimal function that only computes the necessary files needed to generate the figures in the manuscript.
+This function is called compute_minimal_auxiliary_data_ADM() and compute_minimal_auxiliary_data_Baryonic().

 Instructions to use the above functions: